speedstarkiwi/kawaii-compiler/README.md

 We only decided to use less then 10 `addresses` and only 2 `offsets` which can be easily found.
 In order to find the `lua_state_top` or `lua_state_base` type in your engine `"Argument 3"` and click the first reference.
 It should be a `gettop` type function.

-The addresses do not really have a specific string but you can always find some addys at https://github.com/speedstarkiwi/addy-tutorial/blob/main/addys.c
+The addresses do not really have a specific explantion but you can always find some addys at https://github.com/speedstarkiwi/addy-tutorial/blob/main/addys.c

 # what scripts can this run?